Aby Rosen

-Aby Rosen (born May 16, 1960) is a German and American real estate tycoon living in New York City.
+Aby Rosen (born May 16, 1960) is a German and American real estate and hospitality tycoon living in New York City.
 He co-founded RFR Holding, which owns a portfolio of 93 properties valued over $15.5 billion in cities including New York City, Miami, Las Vegas, and Tel Aviv.
 Highlights include the Seagram Building, W South Beach, The Jaffa Tel Aviv, Gramercy Park Hotel, Paramount Hotel, and Miracle Mile Shops at Planet Hollywood Resort & Casino, among other properties.
 Rosen is also a member of, a founding investor in, and the landlord of the CORE Club in New York.

 Rosen is a noted collector of modern and contemporary art, owning more than 800 postwar pieces, including 100-plus works by Andy Warhol.
 His collection includes pieces by Jean-Michel Basquiat, Alexander Calder, Damien Hirst, Richard Prince and Jeff Koons.

 Early life

 Rosen was born in Frankfurt, West Germany, in 1960, the son of Jewish Holocaust survivors.
 His mother, Anni, spent World War II hiding in a Belgian farmhouse, while his father, Isak, was held in concentration camps in Germany and occupied Poland.
 After the war, Anni became a painter and Isak a real estate developer.
 Rosen attended local schools before going to Goethe University Frankfurt, where he graduated with a business degree.
 His parents moved to Israel by the 1990s, living in Tel Aviv.